jvalley19/vdc_gov/Environments/MS-VDI/readme.md

     ```

 The toolkit will begin deploying the constituent modules and the status will be sent to the terminal.
 Open the [Azure portal](https://portal.azure.us) and you can check the status of the invididual deployments.
+Azure portal link will be based on azure environment.

 ## Deploying individual modules

 If you prefer you can deploy the constituent modules for MS-VDI individually.
 The following is the series of commands to execute.

 ``` PowerShell